Ruth Ann Steinhagen: The shooting

 On June 14, 1949, the Phillies came to Chicago to face the Cubs; Waitkus played in the game, recording a hit and scoring two runs.
 After the game, which she attended, Steinhagen sent Waitkus a handwritten note through a bellboy, inviting him to visit her in her 12th floor room in the Edgewater Beach Hotel where they were both registered.
-Claiming to be "Ruth Anne Burns," Waitkus opened her note:
+Claiming to be "Ruth Anne Burns," Steinhagen wrote: